Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 - **100/20**: 100g `OMRON V-10-1A4` switches with 20g springs.<br>A light and responsive setup.
 - **100/40**: 100g `OMRON V-10-1A4` switches with 40g springs.<br>This weight is the most arcade-like, even though cabinets use 20g springs [^hoshikara] [^adxkasugai] [^goatgarien].
-- **50/60**: 50g `OMRON D2MV-01-1C3` switches with 60g springs.<Br>This often used to be recommended to beginners due to its balanced feel.
+- **50/60**: 50g `OMRON D2MV-01-1C3` switches with 60g springs.<br>This often used to be recommended to beginners due to its balanced feel.

 Arcade accurate would be Sanwa buttons with `OBSA-LHS1F-LN` switches and 20g springs.
 For a more comprehensive rundown of parts, see the [parts](#parts) section.

+My current personal setup, for what it's worth, is `65/60` with `Gersung/Geosung GSM-V0303A06` switches inside Taiwanese buttons for BT, and `65/30` inside `Samducksa CWB 405` buttons for FX.

 For more wisdom on microswitches, see [Subjective Thoughts on Switch Choices for Controllers](https://rhythm-cons.wiki/w/Subjective_Thoughts_on_Switch_Choices_for_Controllers#Omron_V-10-1A4_/_Sanwa_MS-O-3) on [Rhythm Cons Wiki](https://rhythm-cons.wiki/w/Main_Page).